documentationfor yFiles for HTML 3.0.0.1

 const pathToDestination = singleSourceShortestPath.getPathTo(destination)

-While AllPairsShortestPaths can be used to calculate the shortest paths between multiple source and multiple sink nodes, Paths calculates all simple path between start and end nodes.
+While AllPairsShortestPaths can calculate the shortest paths between multiple source and multiple sink nodes, Paths calculates all simple paths between start and end nodes.

 Reachability

-The Reachability algorithm calculates all nodes that can be reached via a path from the specified startNodes.
+The Reachability algorithm identifies all nodes that can be reached from the specified startNodes by following a path.

-Colored reachable nodes via directed paths shows a graph where all blue nodes are reachable by a directed path from the green start node.
+Colored reachable nodes via directed paths shows a graph where the blue nodes are reachable from the green start node by following a directed path.

 Colored reachable nodes via directed paths